-At Sevenoaks Preparatory School ("the School") our community is based upon respect, encouragement to achieve and self-discipline in line with the Way of Life.
-The School aims to encourage pupils to adopt the highest standards of behaviour, principles, and moral standards and to respect the ethos of the School.
+At Sevenoaks Prep School our community is based upon respect, good manners, kindness, tolerance and fair play.
+The School, through its "Way of Life", aims to encourage pupils to adopt the highest standards of behaviour, principles, and moral standards and to respect the ethos of the School.
 Promoting the emotional well-being of all of our pupils is key to their development.